 Romances don’t usually have a villain, but there is a strong conflict driving the plot.

-There is no bad guy in a romance.
-The issues keeping the two people apart are their own personal issues.
-A fear of commitment.
-An impulsive nature.
-A lack of communication skills.
-Some flaw that’s been getting in the way of their happiness that they need to overcome and/or learn to accept to find love and be happy.
+There is no "bad guy" in a romance.
+The issues keeping the two people apart are their own personal issues and internal conflicts.
+Maybe that's a fear of commitment, or an impulsive nature, or a lack of communication skills.
+Whatever it is, this flaw has been getting in the way of their happiness and they need to overcome it and/or learn to accept it to find love and be happy.

 Just to be clear—I’m talking about pure romance here.
-Romance subgenres often have clear antagonists, since there is an additional problem to solve that’s about more than just the romance.
+Romance subgenres like romantic suspense, have clear antagonists, since there is an additional problem to solve that’s about more than just the romance.

-(Here’s more on The Faceless Villain: What to do When Your Bad Guy Isn't a Person)
+(Here’s more with The Faceless Villain: What to do When Your Bad Guy Isn't a Person)

 For some examples, let’s look at my favorite romance author, Jennifer Crusie.